 Vaccine movements on social media: a visual and network analysis

-Pro- and anti-vaccine advocacy on Twitter: An analysis of networks and discourses
+Pro- and anti-vaccine advocacy on Twitter.

 Scientific controversies, such as vaccinations, are debated in the mainstream media as well as on social media, especially Twitter.
 On Twitter, both pro- and anti-vaccine movements spread their messages among their target audiences, and share images, which could convey information more effectively than written text, and hence influence public opinion toward vaccinations.
 Therefore, to improve science communication of vaccines on Twitter, it is fundamental to investigate how its networks represent vaccinations visually.